If you want to learn how to grow bigger cannabis buds, understanding the best fertilizers and nutrients for the job is crucial.

-To achieve an abundance of fat, healthy, THC-rich flower in your crop, you’ve basically got two options: A) use a cannabis-specific organic nutrient kit, or B) build your own nute profile using inert soil and a combination of organic soil amenders.
+To achieve an abundance of fat, healthy, THC-rich flower in your crop, you’ve got two options:

-Let’s Be Honest: Nute Analysis is a Pain
+Let’s Be Honest: Nutrient Analysis Is a Pain

-To be perfectly honest, optimizing nutes to produce smokeable flower at the end of a grow isn’t all that simple – especially for beginners.
-In order to do it right, you’ve got to stay on top of your plants every day and invest in digital input/output measuring devices, which are costly and tricky to use.
+Optimizing nutrients to produce smokeable flower at the end of a grow isn’t all that simple – especially for beginners.
+The process involves constant monitoring of plants and investing in expensive digital input/output measuring devices.

 If you’re like 99% of average at-home DIY growers, the answer is no.

-Every good grower has their preferred method of managing nute input, but my honest recommendation for new growers looking to simplify nutes during each stage of the grow cycle is to use an NPK amendment kit.
-You won’t develop hardcore soil analysis skills, but you’ll give yourself the best shot possible at obtaining a healthy, smokeable yield of resin-filled flower.
+Every successful grower has their preferred method of managing nutrient input.
+However, my recommendation for new growers looking to simplify nutrients during each growth cycle stage is to use an NPK amendment kit.
+You won’t develop hardcore soil analysis skills, but you’ll give yourself the best shot to obtain a healthy, smokeable yield of resin-filled flower.

 The Best Marijuana Fertilizer Kit (Well… At Least My Personal Favorite)

-There are a few good amendment kits out there, but I started using Homegrown Cannabis Co’s Powerup kits back in May 2022 and I’ll never use another marijuana fertilizer as long as I’m growing weed at home – seriously.
-As long as you start with a good, unamended organic soil (like Promix HP) all you have to do is follow the instructions on the kit, and you’ll have optimal NPK ratios at each stage of your crop, from germination all the way to harvest.
+There are a few good amendment kits out there.
+Still, I started using Homegrown Cannabis Co’s Powerup kits in May 2022, and I’ll never use another marijuana fertilizer as long as I’m growing weed at home – seriously.
+As long as you start with a good, unamended organic soil (like Promix HP), all you have to do is follow the instructions on the kit, and you’ll have optimal NPK ratios at each stage of your crop, from germination all the way to harvest.

-I’ll explain a bit later in more detail why I’m such a fan of the Powerup kits (specifically the Advanced Marijuana Fertilizer Kit with Germ Genie), but basically they wipe out even having to think about NPKs during your grow.
+In the next section, I’ll explain why I’m such a fan of the Powerup kits (specifically the Advanced Marijuana Fertilizer Kit with Germ Genie).
+Basically, they eliminate having to think about NPKs during your grow.

-You literally just dissolve the nute packs in pH-balanced water when you water the plants (I prefer wet-to-dry cycling), and that’s it.
-There’s no manual amendment, no pH-up/pH-down nonsense, and most importantly, no wasted crops.
+You dissolve the nutrient packs in pH-balanced water when you water the cannabis plants (I prefer wet-to-dry cycling), and that’s it.
+There’s no manual amendment, no pH-up/pH-down nonsense, and, most importantly, no wasted crops.

-For most growers, soil, grow media, and nutrients are aspects of cultivation that end up becoming grossly overcomplicated.
-Soil is always the cheapest and easiest option for novices, and a good inert soil provides growers with complete control over the nutes their plants will receive at each stage of the growth cycle.
+Most growers find that rating and choosing growing mediums, soil, and nutrients are complicated aspects of cultivation.
+Soil is always the cheapest and easiest option for novices, and good inert soil gives growers complete control over the nutrients their plants will receive at each growth cycle stage.

-Starting with inert soil can also help you gain the ability to assess things like soil pH, nutrient levels, and other things, as well as urge you to learn how to read and comprehend your plants.
-Promix HP is my personal favorite soil; it’s an excellent inert peat moss-based soil with mycorrhizae and is easily acquired online or found at most legit gardening supply stores.
+Starting with inert soil can also help you gain the ability to assess things like soil pH and nutrient levels and teach you to read and comprehend your plants.
+Promix HP is my favorite soil.
+It’s an excellent inert peat moss-based soil with mycorrhizae and is easily acquired online or found at most legit gardening supply stores.

-Inert soil means you’ll need to modify your nute ratios as your plants mature and grow, which will require modifying how “hot” your soil is.
+Inert soil means you’ll need to modify your nutrient ratios as your plants mature and grow, which will require modifying how “hot” your soil is.
 NPK, which stands for nitrogen, phosphorus, and potassium, are the three essential elements for growing cannabis.
-These are referred to as macronutrients because they are added to soil in significant amounts.
-In short, young plants in the veg stage need more nitrogen and less phosphorus to promote growth.
-(I cover nutrient loading in much more detail in other articles, but basically, less nitrogen and more potassium is needed as plants reach maturity and begin to produce budding sites).
+These are called macronutrients because they are added to soil in significant amounts.

 Making Your Own Marijuana Fertilizer

-If you’re a purist (nothing at all wrong with that), this section of the article details how you can make your own soil amendment from organic waste and compost, without even having to use or buy a marijuana fertilizer.
+If you’re a purist, this section of the article details how you can make your own soil amendment from organic waste and compost without buying or using a marijuana fertilizer.
 Below, I outline several environmentally friendly options capable of helping you produce high-THC marijuana plants.

 Vermiculite and perlite are often considered interchangeable, but they are different entities.
-They are both relatively sterile, inorganic products, but they look and behave differently.
-Perlite is hard and porous, and it is made by heating volcanic glass to an extremely high temperature.
-Meanwhile, vermiculite is soft and spongy and made by heating mica (silicate) to an incredibly high temperature.
+They are both relatively sterile, inorganic products but look and behave differently.
+Perlite is hard and porous, made by heating volcanic glass to an extremely high temperature.
+Meanwhile, vermiculite is soft and spongy and is made by heating mica (silicate) to an incredibly high temperature.

 Perlite is typically white, traps water, and is alkaline.
 Vermiculite is tan or brown, absorbs water, and has an almost neutral pH.
 The two materials are often sold together despite their differences, with the combination absorbing water up to four times its weight.

-Most importantly perhaps, vermiculite and perlite provide calcium, magnesium, and potassium, which gets into the soil and nourishes your marijuana.
-If you have a hydroponics setup, you can create a fertilizer that includes 50% of perlite and vermiculite, with the rest made up of peat moss and water.
-If you are using soil, you only need 10% of perlite and vermiculite in your fertilizer.
+Most importantly, perhaps, vermiculite and perlite provide calcium, magnesium, and potassium, which get into the soil and nourish your marijuana.
+If you want to grow hydroponic marijuana, you can create a fertilizer that includes 50% of perlite and vermiculite, with the rest made up of peat moss and water.
+If you use soil, you only need 10% of perlite and vermiculite in your fertilizer.

-It must be said: do not urinate directly on your plants.
+Please do not urinate directly on your plants!
 It will probably kill them.
-Urine contains a lot of salt, so it must be diluted to a ratio of at least one-part urine, and ten parts water.
-However, if you are watering potted plants or seedlings, dilute the urine to a 1:20 ratio.
+Urine contains a lot of salt, so it must be diluted to a ratio of at least one-part urine and ten parts water.
+However, if you water potted plants or seedlings, dilute the urine to a 1:20 ratio.

-It should go without saying that you can only use your urine if you are healthy.
-Do not use it if you are on medication or you have a urinary tract infection.
+Only use your urine if you are healthy.
+Do not use it if you are on medication or have a urinary tract infection.

 Bat Guano and Fish Meal